boderg/boderg/README.md

 ## About Me

-Hi, I'm Simon.
-I am a Junior Full Stack Web Application Developer.
+Hi, I'm Simon (aka Boderg).
+I'm a Junior Full Stack Web Application Developer.
               I have recently qualified after studying for a Level 5 Diploma in Full Stack Web Application Development with Code Institute.

-I love tech (who doesn't?) and I guess I wouldn't be here if I didn't.
+              I love tech (who doesn't?) and I am passionate about building great and visually appealing web sites.

-I am forging a career change from the retail and automotive rental sector into software and web development.
+              I have worked in the automotive rental industry for 20+ years and I am now forging a new career in web development.

-I have always enjoyed learning and undertaking this challenge is something I have wanted to do for a while.
+              I have always enjoyed learning and wanted to learn how to code for a long time.
+              Making this career change is helping me achieve my goals and I relish the challenge of learning more along the way.

 You can connect with me on [LinkedIn](www.linkedin.com/in/simon-boylan).